justinhunt/slate/source/index.html.md

 # Introduction

-Cloud Poodll is a single javascript file that will load Poodll audio or video recorders into html divs on the page.
+Cloud Poodll is a single javascript file, and a few optional helpers, that will load Poodll audio and video recorders into html divs on the page.
 Cloud Poodll has no dependencies.
 It works within or without an AMD module.

 [Poodll](https://poodll.com) is a set of language learning tools for teachers and learners, that was developed for the [Moodle](https://moodle.org) platform.
 With Cloud Poodll educators and interested people can embed Poodll anywhere they like!

+# How it works

+The cloud poodll library will load the Poodll recorders inside an iframe on your page.
+When the user records something it sends events back to tell you about the recorded file.
+Cloud poodll will (optionally) convert the recorded files to mp3 and mp4 for you , and it stores them in the Poodll cloud.
+You can use them directly from there, or if you wish you can copy them back to your own storage.

+Since Cloud Poodll handles all the hard work of recording and converting and storing, all you need to do is concentrate on your own app.
+Cloud Poodll doesn't care if your site is PHP or Ruby or Wix or whatever.
+But it will need to have an HTTPS url.

+# Try it now

+You can try it out now on [codepen](https://codepen.io/poodllguy/pen/RyOLJO]).
+We have set up a barebones example there.
+Be sure to check back here though to see all the options you have to configure it.
+There are also two sample files, cloudpoodlltester.php and cloudpoodlltester.html that expect to be run under localhost.
+Get those from the resources folder of the [Cloud Poodll Github repository](https://github.com/justinhunt/cloudpoodll).

 # Loading